Normal First Trimester Exam

 Some commentary and all images courtesy of Jill Beithon RT, RDMS, RDCS, RVT

-Preceded by pre-test counseling, women should be offered a 1st trimester ultrasound (US) (11 to 13 6/7 weeks) according to ISUOG recommendations if there are clinical concerns, pathological symptoms or specific indications.
-The full text of this article is available and provides details for the performance of the first-trimester fetal ultrasound scan.
+Preceded by pre-test counseling, women should be offered a first trimester ultrasound (US) (11 to 13 6/7 weeks) according to ISUOG recommendations if there are clinical concerns, pathological symptoms, or specific indications.
+The full text of this article is available and provides details for the performance of the first trimester fetal ultrasound scan.

-Above left, maternal ovary.
-Approximately 24 hours before ovulation, a hypoechoic ring within the GF is seen (cumulus oophorus), which contains the oocyte.
-Above right, maternal ovary.
-The corpus lutuem (CL) represents the ruptured GF which is a thin-walled cyst with circumferential blood flow demonstrated by color Doppler.
+Above right.
+Maternal ovary.
+The corpus lutuem (CL) represents the ruptured GF, which is a thin-walled cyst with circumferential blood flow demonstrated by color Doppler.
 The CL secretes progesterone and a small amount of estrogen to stimulate endometrial proliferation.

 Above.
 The blastocyst is composed of an outer cell layer, the trophoblast, which is destined to form part of the placenta and an inner cell layer, which is destined to form the embryo, amnion, umbilical cord, and yolk sac.

 Above.
 The embryo undergoes some of the following developmental sequences.
 By the 8th week, the heart has a definite form and by the 10th week, the peripheral vascular system is complete.
 By 8 to 12 weeks, the mid-gut herniates into the base of the umbilical cord.
 By the 9th week, the 3rd and lateral ventricles are formed, and the fingers are distinct.
 By the 10th week, the anal membrane perforates.
 The kidneys ascend from the pelvis in the 8th week and are in their adult location by the 11th week.